Contest Rules and Procedures

 (for both the grade 6 and grade 8 contests)

-1. School conveners will have to schedule at least one hour of computer time for their students to complete this online competition some time in February or early March, 2018.
-The contest may be scheduled at a school's convenience, but must be completed before March 17 to have student scores included in the national results.
+1. School conveners will have to schedule at least one hour of computer time for their students to complete this online competition some time in February or early March, 2019.
+The contest may be scheduled at a school's convenience, but must be completed by March 15 to have student scores included in the national results.

 2. Registered contestants will access our website, and have one hour to answer 100 questions divided into six categories: general knowledge, language and literature, social studies (history and geography), science, and mathematics. (calculators and scrap paper are permitted and recommended)

 3. Conveners are asked to prepare one copy of their User Names and Passwords (from our email) by cutting the page into appropriate strips for distribution at the beginning of the contest.
 (Use the second copy to keep track of students' User Name - Password assignments as a reference!)

 4. If timing allows, it may be of benefit for conveners to schedule computer time with their contestants some time before the contest date, to familiarize students with the website, the links, and contest rules and procedures; and to ensure that computers and server are technically sound.